MonicaSteffi/OMM12/README.md

 ## Genome and Protein sequences of OMM12 communities

-Genomic and protein sequences for all single organism genome assemblies which are used for annotation are retreived from NCBI's Assembly resource (www.ncbi.nlm.nih.gov/assembly/).
-Collection of genomic and protein sequences from Genbank and Refseq database for OMM12 communities can be downloaded from NCBI website as follows:
+Genomic and protein sequences for OMM12 communities are retreived from NCBI's Assembly resource (www.ncbi.nlm.nih.gov/assembly/) and used in further annotation pipelines.
+These sequences from genbank and refseq database can be downloaded from NCBI website as follows:

 ## Step-1:
 ## Download the assembly summary genbank NCBI text file from ncbi using wget
-``

 wget https://ftp.ncbi.nlm.nih.gov/genomes/genbank/assembly_summary_genbank.txt
-``
-``

 wget https://ftp.ncbi.nlm.nih.gov/genomes/refseq/assembly_summary_refseq.txt
-``

 ## Step-2:

 Use the scripts/R_files/Download_NCBI.R script to download the required NCBI files for the OligoMM latest genome version (updated version: September 2022)